aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

-# Evergreen Developer Guide
+# Greengrass Developer Guide
-The purpose of this guide is to get you up to speed with developing Evergreen.
+The purpose of this guide is to get you up to speed with developing Greengrass.

 ## Pull Down Repositories From GitHub
-To begin developing with Evergreen you will need to clone the repositories.
+To begin developing with Greengrass you will need to clone the repositories.

 1. You will need permission to download from GitHub using SSH.
     1. Go to GitHub and then click on your picture -> Settings -> SSH and GPG keys